cvlab-epfl/LabelGrab/README.md

 Annotation tool for semantic and instance segmentation, with automated help from the [GrabCut](https://cvg.ethz.ch/teaching/cvl/2012/grabcut-siggraph04.pdf) algorithm [implemented in OpenCV](https://docs.opencv.org/4.0.1/d8/d83/tutorial_py_grabcut.html).

+The algorithm attempts to find the foreground object in a user-selected bounding box.
+It presents a suggested per-pixel mask, the user can then correct its mistakes and next suggestion will take those into account.

 <img src="doc/label_grab_example.jpg" />